Bayesian Optimization by Kernel Regression and Density-based Exploration: The BOKE method

-In this work, we propose a novel acquisition function termed the \textit{improved kernel regression upper confidence bound} (IKR-UCB).
+Using KR for exploitation and DE for exploration, we propose a novel acquisition function called the \textit{improved kernel regression upper confidence bound} (IKR-UCB).
 The next query point is selected by maximizing this acquisition function, which is defined as follows:

-where $t$ denotes the number of queried points, $\beta_t > 0$ is a tuning parameter that varies with $t$, and $\hsigma$ is the density-based exploration term as defined in Eq.~\eqref{eqn:DE}.
+where $t$ denotes the number of queried points, and $\beta_t > 0$ is a tuning parameter that varies with $t$.

-In \cref{fig:acquisition}, we conduct a simple test for optimizing the scalar function defined in Eq.~\eqref{eqn:test}, using the same settings described therein.
+In \cref{fig:acquisition}, we conduct a simple test for optimizing the scalar function defined in \cref{eqn:test}, using the same settings described therein.
 The sixth query point is chosen by maximizing the IKR-UCB acquisition function.
 As shown, the acquisition function attains high values in regions where the kernel regression predicts a high surrogate mean (exploitation) and where the predictive uncertainty is substantial (exploration).

 With the proposed IKR-UCB, the global optimization algorithm can be directly formulated.
-Starting with an initial design, the next query point is determined by maximizing the IKR-UCB acquisition function in Eq.~\eqref{eqn:IKR-UCB formula}.
+Starting with an initial design, the next query point is determined by maximizing the IKR-UCB acquisition function in \eqref{eqn:IKR-UCB}.
 This iterative process continues until a predefined iteration tolerance $T$ is reached.
-The complete BOKE algorithm is detailed in Algorithm~\ref{alg:BOKE}.
+The complete BOKE algorithm is detailed in \cref{alg:BOKE}.

-However, according to the rule-of-thumb bandwidth settings described in \cref{sec:experiments}, the convergence rate of kernel regression may be constrained by the slow convergence of the bandwidth (e.g., $\ell_t = \Theta(t^{-\frac{1}{d+4}})$ at the $t$-th iteration), as detailed in \cref{thm:pointwise consistency KR by KDE}.
-Consequently, BOKE may favor exploration over exploitation during the early iterations, potentially leading to excessive exploration cost for problems with fewer local optima.
-To improve its performance, we consider the pure-exploitation acquisition function defined in Eq.~\eqref{eqn:KR pure-exploit}:
+While UCB-style acquisition functions theoretically balance exploration and exploitation, their reliance on an increasing $\beta_t$ \cite{auer2002finite,srinivas2010gaussian} often leads to over-exploration in practice \cite{de2021greed}.
+This empirical drawback is exacerbated in our setting: because the inherent smoothing bias of KR limits its ability to sharply resolve local optima compared to standard GPs, IKR-UCB suffers from a diminished exploitative capacity (see \cref{sec:prediction error bound}).
+To improve its performance, we consider the pure-exploitation acquisition function defined in \eqref{eqn:max KR}: